 Pablo Freire, author of Pedagogy of the Oppressed, was and still is revolutionary for the emancipation of the oppressed and states that we are very much a part of injustice and the processes that circumvent it.
 In one form or another, we are the oppressor and the oppressed.
 Therefore, we must question our own power and what values we are assigning to this power.
 Jo Sprague (1994), a leader in critical pedagogy, states that if we just look at a small group of knowers we fail to act as a community that embraces open dialogue and multiple viewpoints.
 Experience in a field does not make one more qualified than others when offering critical insight and expertise.
 We must constantly be questioning our knowledge, our reality and our values.
 More importantly, we must be self-reflective and critical of what we are voicing.
 What are we assigning value to?
 What are we not talking about?
 What biases and privileges are causing hindrance to our cause?
 This realization and self-reflection allows one to question the nature of one’s power, which only enhances the quality, integrity and value of the research and practices at hand.

-(Sprague, 1994).
+By learning to problematize our own power, we remember "words belong to those who speak them as well as those who hear them" (Sprague, 1994).
 The power of our language can act as a tool to teach and advocate for others, but it can also manipulate and often assumes individualism.
 This power, more often than not, reflects our cultural identity, the structure we reside in and what we stand for.

 We must seek to understand how our communication about trafficking is legitimizing as well as ignoring the problems at hand.